Buildings are responsible for a quarter of California’s greenhouse gas emissions.

 In February 2021 approved changes to its energy codes that will prevent gas use for space and water heating in most new commercial and apartment buildings.
 And the city had previously adopted a 24 cents per gallon tax on home-heating oil, with revenues dedicated to converting households from oil to all-electric heat.

 New York has adopted legislation that commits the state to achieving net-zero carbon emissions by 2050.
 Citing this target, the New York State Public Service Commission in March 2020 initiated a review of gas utilities and distribution that aims to “reduce or eliminate the need for gas infrastructure and investments.”
+And Gov. Kathy Hochul supports a proposal, currently before the state legislature, that could make New York the first state to require new buildings to use only electricity.

 New York City